How Required Minimum Distributions Work

-For example, if you were required to take $13,000 out, you could transfer out 650 shares of a mutual fund that traded at $20 or more per share.
-You now have no trading costs and the funds remain invested.
-At the end of the year, your IRA custodian will send you a 1099R which reports the amount of the taxable distribution.
+Example.
+If you were required to take $13,000 out, you could transfer out 650 shares of a mutual fund that traded at $20 or more per share.
+You now have no trading costs, and the funds remain invested.
+At the end of the year, your IRA custodian will send you a 1099-R, which reports the taxable distribution amount.
 You’ll still pay tax on the amount distributed, but the shares remain invested.

-If you don’t need the cash, and you want to be charitable, you can direct up to $100,000 of your RMD to a charity by using a Qualified Charitable Distribution (QCD).
+If you don’t need the cash and want to be charitable, you can direct up to $100,000 of your RMD to charity using a Qualified Charitable Distribution (QCD).
 The amount of your RMD that is a QCD is not included in your adjusted gross income (AGI) on your tax return.
 Lowering your AGI may reduce other tax obligations you have, such as the NIIT (net investment income tax) or IRMAA, the Income Related Monthly Adjustment Amount.

 What if I’m still working?

-An exception is made for RMDs on your 401(k) if you are still working.
-If you are working after age 72 and you are not a 5% or more owner of the business, then you can delay distributions from your 401(k) at the company you work at until April 1 of the year after you retire.
-(If you have other IRA accounts or other 401(k)s from former employers, RMDs are still required on those.)
+If you are working after age 72 and do not own 5% or more of the business, you can delay distributions from your 401(k) at the company you are working for until April 1 of the year after you retire.
+If you have other IRA accounts or other 401(k)s from former employers, RMDs are still required on those.

 In hindsight, was putting pre-tax contributions into retirement accounts smart?